 Find My helps you keep tabs on your Apple devices and friends who have permitted you to track their location.
 When you log into the app, it shows a map with all the devices and people you have set up for tracking.

-When tapping on a device, you'll see options to play a sound, get directions towards it, mark as lost, or erase.
+When tapping on a device, you'll see options to play a sound, get directions toward it, mark it as lost, or erase it.
+Users can also check the battery levels of AirTag when they get low.

 Activation Lock prevents anyone else from using or selling your Apple device.
 Whenever you turn on Find My on an Apple device, Activation Lock automatically activates.

-When Activation Lock is on, nobody can erase or reactivate the Apple device without entering your Apple ID and password.
+When Activation Lock is on, nobody can erase or reactivate the Apple device without entering the associated Apple ID and password.
+It is a powerful theft deterrent, though people still steal Apple products to sell for parts, so it isn't foolproof.

 Playing a Sound

 Playing a sound will emit audio from the lost device.
 Apple included this feature for situations where you think you lost an Apple device in the same space as you.
 It will play a loud noise to help you locate it, for example, in a couch cushion or under a blanket.

-Getting directions is best for devices you left behind in an entirely different space.
+Getting directions is best for devices you left behind at an entirely different location.
 Selecting this option will open Apple Maps and plot a route to the lost device.

 Getting directions isn't the best option for stolen devices.
 Calling the police is safer and smarter than directly confronting or otherwise approaching a stranger who stole your device.

 If you put the device in Lost Mode, it will immediately lock out other users and begin tracking its location.
 Lost Mode also gives you the option to show a custom message on the lost device's Lock Screen, perhaps supplying a phone number to call.
 Nobody without your Apple ID login info will be able to unlock it, log in, or access your data.